Thursday, December 18, 2014

 One of the earliest to promote this way of thinking was Aldo Leopold, considered the father of wildlife management in the U.S.

-In his classic 1949 essay, The Land Ethic, Leopold suggested that next human moral evolution would be the expansion of ethics to govern our relationship to the earth.
+In his classic 1949 essay, The Land Ethic, Leopold suggested that the next human moral evolution would be the expansion of ethics to govern our relationship to the earth.

 Leopold proposed the following ethic for the way we deal with the environment: A thing is right when it tends to preserve the integrity, stability and beauty of the earth.
 It is wrong when it tends otherwise.